hull-graveyard/hullagram/README.md

 It is implemented in the [pictures widget](app/widgets/pictures/main.js)

-The data is fetched from the [Activities API](http://hull.io/docs/api/activities)
+The data is fetched from the [Activities API](http://hull.io/docs/api#endpoint-activity)

-The like buttons & like counts on the images comme from a widget distributed with hull (like_button@hull) and that is just skinned here
+The like buttons & like counts on the images comme from a component distributed with hull (like_button@hull) and that is just skinned here

 ### \#/likes

 The pictures displayed are those liked by the current user.

-It is implemented in the [likes widget](app/widgets/likes/main.js)
+It is implemented in the [likes component](app/widgets/likes/main.js)

-The data is fetched from the [Likes API](http://hull.io/docs/api/likes)
+The data is fetched from the [Likes API](http://hull.io/docs/api#endpoint-likes)

 ### \#/friends

 Here we display the list of people that the current user follows on Twitter that also have a profile on the app.

-We use the [packaged widgets](http://hull.io/docs/widgets/packaged_widgets/) `friends_list@hull` and just override its [main template](app/widgets/friends_list/friends_list.hbs)
+We use the [packaged components](http://hull.io/docs/components) `friends_list@hull` and just override its [main template](app/widgets/friends_list/friends_list.hbs)

 ### \#/profile

-Just displaying a user profile, the widget is [here](app/widgets/profile)
+Just displaying a user profile, the component is [here](app/widgets/profile)

 ### \#/comments

-Comments use the packaged widget comments@hull, with a [local template override](app/widgets/comments/comments.hbs).
+Comments use the packaged component comments@hull, with a [local template override](app/widgets/comments/comments.hbs).

 ## Taking pictures